Pierluigi Collina

 Pierluigi Collina ([ˌpjɛrluˈiːdʒi kolˈliːna]; born 13 February 1960) is an Italian former football referee.
-He was named "The World's Best Referee" by the International Federation of Football History & Statistics six consecutive times from 1998-2003.
+He was named "The World's Best Referee" by the International Federation of Football History & Statistics six consecutive times from 1998 to 2003.

 Collina is still involved in football as an unpaid consultant to the Italian Football Referees Association (AIA), the Head of Referees for the Football Federation of Ukraine since 2010, a member of the UEFA Referees Committee, and Chairman of the FIFA referees committee.

 Refereeing career

 Collina was born in Bologna and attended the University of Bologna, graduating with a degree in economics in 1984.
 During his teenage years, he played as a centre-back for a local team, but was persuaded in 1977 to take a referee's course, where it was discovered that he had a particular aptitude for the job.
 Within three years he was officiating at the highest level of regional matches, while also completing his compulsory military service.
 In 1988, he progressed more rapidly than normal to the national third division, Serie C1 and Serie C2.
 After three seasons, he was promoted to officiating Serie B and Serie A matches.

 Around this time, Collina developed a severe form of alopecia, resulting in the permanent loss of all his facial hair, giving him his distinctive bald appearance and earning the nickname Kojak.

-In 1995, after he had officiated at 43 Serie A matches, he was placed on FIFA's Referees List.
+In 1995, after officiating at 43 Serie A matches, he was placed on FIFA's Referees List.
 He was allocated five matches at the 1996 Olympic Games, including the final between Nigeria and Argentina.
-He refereed the 1999 UEFA Champions League Final between Bayern Munich and Manchester United; he cited this as his most memorable game because of the cheers at the end, which he described as a "lions' roar".
+He refereed the 1999 UEFA Champions League final between Bayern Munich and Manchester United; he cited this as his most memorable game because of the cheers at the end, which he described as a "lions' roar".

-In June 2002, Collina reached the pinnacle of his career, when he was chosen for the World Cup final, between Brazil and Germany.
+In June 2002, Collina reached the pinnacle of his career, when he was chosen to officiate the World Cup final, between Brazil and Germany.
 Prior to the game, Germany's Oliver Kahn told the Irish Times: "Collina is a world-class referee, there's no doubt about that, but he doesn't bring luck, does he?"
-Kahn was referring to two previous high-profile matches that Collina had refereed which involved Kahn: the aforementioned 1999 UEFA Champions League Final, a 2–1 defeat for Bayern; and Germany's 5–1 defeat against England in September 2001.
+Kahn was referring to two previous high-profile matches that Collina had refereed which involved Kahn: the aforementioned 1999 UEFA Champions League final, a 2–1 defeat for Bayern; and Germany's 5–1 defeat against England in September 2001.
 Kahn's luck did not change in the final, and his team lost 2–0.